- WiFi Network Changes

 The most common reason a Sensor Puck goes offline is low signal strength.
 All Sensor Pucks need a good RF (radio frequency) signal to a Gateway Puck.

 - Check the signal strength.
 If the signal is low, try moving a Gateway Puck to a more central location - or closer to the offline device.
 You can also try converting the nearest Sensor Puck to a Gateway Puck, or adding an additional Gateway Puck to facilitate signal strength.

 - Try replacing batteries with fresh, new batteries.
 If you do replace batteries, wait 60 seconds before inserting the new batteries.

 You can reset a Sensor Puck's connection to the nearest Gateway Puck by going into the Settings Menu and selecting "Unlink Gateway".
-Then enable Setup mode to discover and re-link the Sensor Puck(s).
+Then enable Network Repair Mode to discover and re-link the Sensor Puck(s).